-Many athletes and bodybuilders are already aware that anabolic steroids have a tremendous effect on their blood pressure.
-This is because the vast majority of steroids cause fluid and sodium retention in the tissues.
+Many athletes and bodybuilders are already aware that they can have a tremendous effect on their blood pressure.
+This is because the vast majority can cause fluid and sodium retention in the tissues.
 Your body absorbs the excess fluid into your bloodstream, increasing the total blood volume.
 This means that your heart must work very, very hard to pump the extra blood throughout your body, and it puts extra pressure not only on your heart, but also on arterial walls.
 This excess “wear and tear” often leads to congestive heart failure, and it also increases your risk for kidney disease and stroke.

-Because of this, it is very important for anyone who has high blood pressure or who is taking medication for hypertension to avoid using anabolic steroids, even at very low doses.
+Because of this, it is very important for anyone who has high blood pressure or who is taking medication for hypertension to avoid using, even at very low doses.
 The addition of the excess stress on the heart can be dangerous, and no amount of muscle gain or performance enhancement is worth that kind of risk.
 If you are unsure of your blood pressure, check it several times throughout the day for a few days.
 The average is your overall blood pressure, and if it seems high, you should see your doctor.
-The link between anabolic steroids and cardiovascular function is strong enough that you should never compromise your health if you have an existing condition.
+The link between usage and cardiovascular function is strong enough that you should never compromise your health if you have an existing condition.

 There is a great debate over heart enlargement and whether it is a link between anabolic steroids and cardiovascular function.
 Several small-scale studies show that all athletes who participate in heavy training experience some degree of left ventricle enlargement, and a few other studies suggest that anabolic steroids increase that enlargement.
 However, almost all of these studies show that less than 15% of athletes and bodybuilders have symptomatic enlargement.
 Nonetheless, heart enlargement can cause congestive heart failure, particularly when the heart enlarges to the point that it breeches the fluid-filled sac around the muscle, rubs against the sac itself, and causes irritation.